A289shek2004/cncmate_v1/replit.md

 # Overview

 CNCMate is a smart CNC analytics platform designed for Indian MSMEs (Micro, Small, and Medium Enterprises).
-The application provides real-time machine monitoring, predictive maintenance alerts, and intelligent production insights to reduce downtime and improve operational efficiency for CNC operations.
-It features a comprehensive dashboard system with role-based access, quality tracking, job management, and real-time alerts.
+The application provides real-time machine monitoring with MQTT/OPC-UA integration, predictive maintenance alerts, and intelligent production insights to reduce downtime and improve operational efficiency for CNC operations.
+It features live data updates every minute, comprehensive dashboard system with role-based access, quality tracking, job management, and real-time alerts with WebSocket connectivity.

 # User Preferences